Tinubu’s cabinet may feature these names

 Edun has served as an economist at the World Bank in the 1980s before taking on a series of senior posts with investment banks in Wall Street, such as Chase Manhattan and the ill-fated Lehman Brothers.

-Edun would later be appointed Commissioner of Finance in 1999 on his return to Nigeria after Tinubu won the governorship of Lagos state as the ruling generals returned to the barracks.
+He would later be appointed commissioner of finance in 1999 on his return to Nigeria after Tinubu won the governorship of Lagos State as the ruling generals returned to the barracks.

-Read also: Obi urges LP members to troop out, vote for party’s candidates

 Dele Alake

-Dele Alake was Commissioner for Information and Strategy to the then Governor of Lagos State, Tinubu between 1999–2007 and has remained with him as media aide.
-He is currently the Director of Media and Communication of the APC presidential campaign council.
+Dele Alake was commissioner for information and strategy to the then governor of Lagos, Tinubu, between 1999 and 2007, and has remained with him as media aide.
+He is currently the director of media and communication of the APC Presidential Campaign Council.

 Having remained and worked with Tinubu despite leaving office almost 20 years ago, the ace journalist and public affairs analyst is likely to be a member of his boss’ cabinet.

-Hanatu Musa, the United Kingdom trained lawyer and Solicitor of the Supreme Court of Nigeria is the deputy spokesperson of the APC presidential campaign council who working hand in hand with Keyamo and others on the media team projected the
+Hanatu Musa, a lawyer and solicitor of the Supreme Court of Nigeria, is the deputy spokesperson of the APC Presidential Campaign Council, working hand in hand with Keyamo and others on the media team to portray the Tinubu candidacy in good light.

-The renowned columnist, women and children advocate as well as relatively young Hanatu is likely to be part of Tinubu’s cabinet.
+The columnist, women and children advocate is likely to be part of Tinubu’s cabinet.

 Hadiza Usman

-Hadiza Bala Usman, a former Managing Director of the Nigerian Ports had also served as the chief of staff to the Governor of Kaduna State.
-She is presently the deputy director-general (administration) of the APC presidential campaign council, the team that delivered Tinubu as Nigeria’s president.
+Hadiza Bala Usman, a former managing director of the Nigerian Ports Authority, also served as the chief of staff to the governor of Kaduna State.
+She is presently the deputy director-general (administration) of the APC Presidential Campaign Council.
 The graduate of Business Administration and Development Studies is expected to be a member of the incoming cabinet.

-The outgoing governor of Rivers State, though a member of the main opposition Peoples Democratic Party (PDP) is primed to be a member of the next APC government’s cabinet.
-This is considering the role he played in the emergence of the ruling party’s candidate, who against all expiations won Rivers state.
+The outgoing governor of Rivers State, though a member of the main opposition Peoples Democratic Party (PDP), is primed to be a member of the next APC government’s cabinet.
+This is considering the role he played in the emergence of the ruling party’s candidate, who against all expectations won Rivers State.

-APC won Rivers state with 231,591 to defeat Labour Party with 175, 071 and PDP which got 88,468 through the support of the governor and he is likely to be rewarded with a major appointment in the Tinubu government.
+APC won Rivers State with 231,591 votes to defeat the Labour Party, which secured 175, 071, and PDP, which got 88,468 through the support of the governor and he is likely to be rewarded with a major appointment in the Tinubu government.
 Wike had served as minister of state for education in the administration of former President Goodluck Jonathan.

 Gboyega Oyetola

-Gboyega Oyetola is the immediate past governor of Osun and a close ally of Tinubu who is also believed to have family ties with the president-elect.
-Oyetola is expected to be in the former Lagos state governor cabinet and with his experience as a former chief of staff to a governor and later governor, he would bring his experience to bear if appointed.
+Gboyega Oyetola is the immediate past governor of Osun and a close ally of Tinubu and he is believed to have family ties with the president-elect.
+Oyetola, who was chief of staff to his predecessor, Governor Rauf Aregbesola, is expected to be in Tinubu’s cabinet if his efforts to return to Osun as governor prove abortive.

 Ibikunle Amosun

-The former governor of Ogun state and current senator representing Ogun Central Senatorial District, Amosun, stepped down for Tinubu at the primary election for the president-elect.
-He went ahead and supported the Asiwaju of Lagos to achieve his ambition.
-The combined experience of being a governor and senator puts Amosun in good stead to deliver well if appointed in Tinubu’s cabinet as anticipated.
+A former governor of Ogun State and current senator representing Ogun Central Senatorial District, Amosun stepped down for Tinubu at the presidential primary election of the APC.
+He went ahead and supported Tinubu to achieve his ambition.

 Ben Akabueze

-Ben Akabueze, is a Chartered Accountant and the current Director General of the Budget office for the Federal Republic of Nigeria.
-He was Commissioner for Economic Planning and Budget in eight years of Tinubu‘s tenure as Lagos State governor.
+Ben Akabueze is a chartered accountant and the current director-general of the Budget Office for the Federation.
+He was commissioner for economic planning and budget in the eight years of Tinubu‘s tenure as Lagos State governor.

 He is likely to be appointed into the cabinet of the president-elect.
-If that be, the former CEO of NAL Bank Plc may bring his private and public sector experience to drive the administration vision.
+If that be, the former CEO of NAL Bank Plc, is expected to harness his private and public sector experience to drive the administration’s vision.

 George Akume

-Akume is a former governor of Benue State who served at the same time with the president-elect between 1999-2007 is the current minister of special duties and intergovernmental affairs.
-The University of Ibadan graduate was elected to the Senate for three terms in one of which he served as minority leader.
+Akume is a former governor of Benue State who served at the same time with Tinubu between 1999 and 2007; he is the current minister of special duties and intergovernmental affairs.
+The University of Ibadan graduate was elected to the Senate for three terms, in one of which he served as minority leader.
 Akume has been a political ally of Tinubu since 2011 when he joined the defunct Action Congress, one of the legacies that formed the APC.

-The retired permanent secretary is the only leader that delivered for Tinubu/APC in the Benue Plateau axis of the north-central, comprising the present day Benue, Plateau and Nasarawa states and may certainly be rewarded by being part of Tinubu’s cabinet.
+The retired permanent secretary is the only leader that delivered for Tinubu/APC in the Benue Plateau axis of the North-Central, comprising the present-day Benue, Plateau and Nasarawa states.

 Abubakar Badaru

-The outgoing Jigawa state governor who withdrew from the race for APC presidential ticket for Tinubu is also the vice chairman (north) of APC presidential campaign council.
+The outgoing Jigawa State governor, who withdrew from the race for the APC presidential ticket for Tinubu, is also the vice chairman (North) of the APC Presidential Campaign Council.
 It was only Badaru and his Zamfara counterpart that delivered for Tinubu in their states.

-With his contribution to the emergence of the APC national leader as president and one of the outgoing governors retiring to the Senate, Badaru is expected to be in Tinubu’s cabinet.
-The accountant will be completing his eight-year tenure as governor this year.

 Abdullahi Ganduje

-Ganduje, an academic and Kano state‘s governor whose tenure ends in May this year is a strong supporter of Tinubu.
-In the face of stiff opposition, Ganduje managed to muster a fair number of votes for his ally in the last general election.
+Ganduje, an academic and Kano State‘s governor, whose tenure ends in May this year, is a strong supporter of Tinubu.
+In the face of stiff opposition, Ganduje managed to muster a fair number of votes for his ally in the presidential election.
 With their close political association, Ganduje is being touted as one of those to be in Tinubu’s cabinet.
-With his experience in academic and public service as deputy and now governor of the country’s most populous state and centre of commerce in Nigeria is equipped to deliver on a national assignment.

 Atiku Bagudu

-The outgoing Kebbi state governor and chairman of the Progressive Governors Forum (PGF) played a critical role in the emergence of Tinubu both as APC presidential candidate and now president-elect.
-He is undoubtedly the leader of the broom party in Kebbi and may be in the cabinet of the incoming president.
+The outgoing Kebbi State governor and chairman of the Progressive Governors Forum played a critical role in the emergence of Tinubu both as APC presidential candidate and now president-elect.
+He is undoubtedly the leader of the party in Kebbi and may be in the cabinet of the incoming president.

-Bagudu who had served as a Senator but lost in another attempt to return to the green chamber, has amassed wealth of experience in both the legislative and executive arms of government.
+Bagudu, who had served as a senator in the past but lost in another attempt to return to the green chamber, has experience in both the legislative and executive arms of government.

 Ibrahim Masari

-Ibrahim Masari, a former national welfare secretary of the APC stood as placeholder for running to Tinubu until the nomination of Kashim Shettima as the substantive vice presidential candidate.
+Ibrahim Masari, a former national welfare secretary of the APC, stood as a placeholder before the nomination of Kashim Shettima as the substantive vice presidential candidate of the party.
 The confidence reposed in him by Tinubu and his willingness to play a placeholder role position him for appointment into the next government.

 Tanko Al-malkura

-Al-malkura, a former governor of Nasarawa and Senator, representing the southern district of the north-central state is a close ally of the president-elect.
-Analysts had noted that the lawmaker lost his bid to become APC national chairman majorly because of his affinity with the former Lagos governor who was aspiring for the party’s presidential ticket.
+Al-malkura, a former governor of Nasarawa and senator representing the southern district of the North-Central state, is a close ally of the president-elect.
+Some analysts have said the lawmaker lost his bid to become APC national chairman majorly because of his affinity with the former Lagos governor, who was aspiring for the party’s presidential ticket.

-Now that Al-malkura lost his second term bid to return to the Senate and his man is the president, there are feelers that he would be engaged in the government at the federal level.
-With vast experience in politics and business, the former governor and lawmaker has the capacity to deliver on cabinet responsibility.
+Now that Al-malkura lost his second term bid to return to the Senate and his man is the president-elect, there are feelers that he would be engaged in the government at the federal level.

 Ben Ayade

-The outgoing governor of Cross River and former senator is the leader of APC in the south-south state.
-Ayade who lost in a senatorial contest at the last Saturday general election is primed to be compensated with cabinet responsibility.
-The professor of biology had a stint as a lawmaker.
+The outgoing governor of Cross River and former senator is the leader of APC in the South-South state.
+Ayade, who lost in a senatorial contest at the Federal 25 election, is poised to be compensated with cabinet responsibility.
+The professor of biology has had a stint as a lawmaker.

 Ade Omole

-Ade Omole is a leader of APC in Diaspora and is currently the director of Diasporan Affairs in the APC presidential campaign council.
+Ade Omole is a leader of APC in the diaspora and is currently the director of Diasporan Affairs in the APC Presidential Campaign Council.
 The London-based APC chieftain worked out modalities for Nigerians in the diaspora who have Permanent Voters Cards to return home to vote for Tinubu.
-He is primed for appointment into the cabinet of Tinubu where it is expected he would bring his international exposure and connection to help the government achieve its goals.

 Simon Lalong